External Research Opportunities

 Publication of Study Findings

-All researchers are encouraged to publish their findings in the Journal of Emergency Nursing.
+All researchers are encouraged to submit their findings for publication in the Journal of Emergency Nursing.

 The ENA Foundation is excited to offer research grant opportunities and scholarships to advance the specialized practice of emergency nursing.
 For more information, visit www.enafoundation.org.